ahbaid/mumu/Readme.md

 ### Homework Assignment 1: Due 12/25/2020
 1. List three Virtual Machine software packages you can use.
 Recommend one.
 2. List three Linux distributions you can download and use.
-Recommed one.
+Recommend one.